Hunney-ji/3D-gesture/README.md

  3D Model Interaction: Rotates a 3D model based on hand movements(simple hand✋).

 ## Important Note:-
- Make sure your should be in the camera frame , and try to maintain a reasonable distance between your hand and camera
+ Make sure your hand should be in the camera frame , and try to maintain a reasonable distance between your hand and camera

 ## Install Dependencies